-Tasshi Dennis and collaborators at NIST and NREL in Boulder, CO have developed a powerful new research tool to arbitrarily shape the spectral output of a SuperK supercontinuum laser.
+Tasshi Dennis and collaborators at NIST and NREL in Boulder, CO, have developed a powerful new research tool to arbitrarily shape the spectral output of a SuperK supercontinuum laser.

-The spatial coherence of the white-light laser also allows the simulation of solar concentrator power levels to over 600 suns [2,3], and to make 2D efficiency maps of sample devices .
+The spatial coherence of the white-light laser allows the simulation of solar concentrator power levels to over 600 suns [2,3], and to make 2D efficiency maps of sample devices .

-Features and Benefits
+Features and benefits

-Supercontinuum lasers generate a broad spectrum from under 400nm to over 2500nm, but the spectrum is dictated by the fiber and peak power in the fiber due to the nonlinear optical processes that generate it.
+Supercontinuum lasers generate a broad spectrum from under 400 nm to over 2500 nm.
+The spectrum is dictated by the fiber and the peak power in the fiber, due to the nonlinear optical processes that generate it.
 The complex physics involved causes it to be impractical to generate a specific spectral shape as many applications researchers would benefit from.

-The researchers at NIST came up with an experimental system shown in Figure 1 where a supercontinuum laser beam is split into two spectral regions, each of which travel through similar devices that separate the spectrum in one dimension and apply tunable reflective devices (spatial light modulator [LCOS] and grating light valve [GLV] ).
-The post-processed beams are then recombined and injected into a broadband fiber for delivery to sample or to spectrometer.
+The researchers at NIST came up with an experimental system shown in Figure 1.
+A supercontinuum laser beam is split into two spectral regions.
+Each beam travels through similar devices that separate the spectrum in one dimension and apply tunable reflective devices (spatial light modulator [LCOS] and grating light valve [GLV] ).
+The post-processed beams are then recombined and injected into a broadband fiber for delivery to a sample or to a spectrometer.

-In this case, it allows researchers to request, at the press of a button, a solar spectrum to match a summer day, a winter day, a cloudy day, different times of day, and many other conditions.
+In this case, it allows researchers to request – at the press of a button – a solar spectrum to match a summer day, a winter day, a cloudy day, different times of the day, and many other conditions.
 A few specific examples of the achievable spectra are shown in Figure 2.

 Figure 2.
-Shaped supercontinuum spectra to match solar spectrum for time of day or atmospheric condition reference spectra
+Shaped supercontinuum spectra to match solar spectrum for the time of day or atmospheric condition reference spectra

-Beyond shaping the spectrum, the intrinsic spatial coherence of the supercontinuum source allows for the shaped spectrum to be focused to diffraction limited spot size.
-This, in turn, can provide 100’s of suns of optical power density on a PV sample, which is key or solar concentrator research.
+Beyond shaping the spectrum, the intrinsic spatial coherence of the supercontinuum source allows for the shaped spectrum to be focused to diffraction-limited spot size.
+This, in turn, can provide the optical power density of 100’s of suns onto a PV sample, which is key or solar concentrator research.

 Figure 3.
 2D images of a PV cell current production showing (a) a defect on the cell and (b) non-producing wires on the cell.